 Once a shelter is established they usually provide 2 hot meals a day, snacks, a cot, blanket, and basic hygiene items to residents.
 Emergency funds may be issued to those who have lost everything to purchase necessities, usually at a local thrift store.
 Vouchers may be issued for medication or other critical needs.

-Anyone entering a shelter is required to fill out a very detailed application.
-You submit to the rules of the shelter management.
+Anyone entering a shelter is required to fill out a very detailed application and disclose personal information.
+You are compelled to submit to the rules of the shelter management.
 No weapons, drugs, alcohol or pets are allowed in the shelter for starters.
-The shelter requires that you:
+The official shelter rules include:

 - Respect quiet hours.